 What Are the Four C’s of the Marketing Mix?

-That is why the four Cs have taken over the four Ps since 1990.
-Especially in digital marketing.
+That is why the four Cs have taken over the four Ps since 1990, especially in digital marketing.

 They are the essential tools for any successful marketing strategy.

-Customer value is everything to an organization; their satisfaction is its main goal.
-Organizations should lay primary emphasis on solving customer problems, needs and demands.
+Customer value is everything to an organization; satisfaction is its primary goal.
+Organizations should focus on solving customer problems, needs, and demands.

 It may also include the expense of making trade-offs for consumers, such as delaying their next purchase or feeling guilty about not purchasing anything at all.

 Organizations must provide comfort to buyers by offering user-friendly policies regarding selection, price, delivery, and so on.

 Communication helps acquire customer feedback that may alter the business’s marketing strategy.

 These four c’s are the most important factors affecting customer value and satisfaction and establishing a market presence.
 Organizations can build long-term success if they apply these.